-In addition to its popular radio program, Minga has trained five generations of women promoters who lead campaigns to create change in their communities These female leaders continue to train their networks of over 1,200 women, serving as role models and decision makers and mobilizing funds from local governments to support participatory community projects.
-Minga’s promoters also design and lead community and family-based income-generating projects – such as fisheries, agroforestry, and handicraft production — that protect and sustain natural resources while increasing food and economic security.
+In addition to its popular radio program, Minga has trained five generations of women who lead campaigns to create change in their communities.
+These female leaders continue to train their networks of over 1,200 women, and serve as role models and decision makers, mobilizing funds from local governments to support participatory community projects.
+Minga’s women leaders also design and lead community and family-based income-generating projects – such as fisheries, agroforestry, and handicraft production — that protect and sustain natural resources while increasing food and economic security.